Enter the world of making metal jewelry with this one-day small-group jewelry class in Boulder, Colorado; no experience necessary!

 Tools needed: You will need to bring your own N95 or P95 mask (in addition to a cloth mask).
 This is for filtering out small particulates that are formed when metalsmithing.

-Materials Fee of $25 (cash, check, or Venmo) will cover the cost of sterling silver, copper, and solder.
+Materials Fee of $30 (cash, check, or Venmo) will cover the cost of sterling silver, copper, solder, and a KN95 mask.

 About the instructor, Liz Covert: